-In this environment, research is inescapably collaborative, presupposing or even forming cross-disciplinary communities.
+In this environment, galleries, libraries, archives and museums must position themselves for these new types of research formed by cross-disciplinary communities.
 Successful collaborations bring together computer scientists with scholars in comparative literature, statisticians and early modernists, art historians and mathematicians.
-And, when these projects succeed, their participants can transform their respective pedagogies, providing them with a way of leading students to and through unique and distinctive collections by way of a multitude of itineraries.
+Success can also be measured by how participants transform their respective pedagogies, providing students multiple itineraries to and through unique and distinctive collections.

-I am the principal investigator for this Mellon-funded initiative (a $50,000 sub-grant through the University of Nevada Las Vegas Collections as Data – Part to Whole).
+Principal investigator for this Mellon-funded initiative (a $50,000 sub-grant through the University of Nevada Las Vegas Collections as Data – Part to Whole)

-A collaborative study of medieval manuscript rolls, scrolls, and manuscript fragments at the Beinecke Rare Book and Manuscript Library, using digital tools.
-Project management and strategic planning consultant.
+A digital edition of medieval manuscript rolls, scrolls, and manuscript fragments at the Beinecke Rare Book and Manuscript Library.
+Project manager and strategic planning.

 A series of symposia held at the Yale University Library which examined how scholarship and its supporting institutions might face the upcoming opportunities and challenges of an open, digital, and networked environment.
 Administrators, librarians, and graduate students also participated in a half-day workshop with leaders in the field of digital scholarship, exploring themes surrounding stakeholders, institutions, and infrastructure.
 The ideas discussed shaped strategies to promote digital scholarship at Yale.
 Project manager.

 In collaboration of the Instructional Technology Group and ITS Academic Technology at Yale, an Omeka exhibit drawn from digitized lantern slides of an academic’s early 19th century trip to Italy.
 Principal investigator.

 A timeline currently in development of significant events in the history of one of the oldest scholarly societies in North America for the Society’s website.
 Editor, strategic planning consultant.